FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 ### Introduction

-Question two moves from the position level kinematics domain and asks us questions about the velocity of the pendulum.
+In this section we will be solving the forward and inverse velocity level kinematics of the Furuta Pendulum.

-### Methodology
+### Methodology and Results

 We started as recommended by resolving the forward and inverse kinematics.